robin-rpr/calos/README.txt

 performance-sensitive workloads such as OSU Allreduce, where even small levels of interference can significantly degrade results.

-Copyright 2025 (C) Clearly Systems, Inc.
+Copyright 2025 (C) Calos Systems, Inc.